rgitrepo/kubernetes-beginner-to-pro/docs/day10/external-secret-operator-and-gcsm.md

+Here’s the updated tutorial with the appropriate GCP Secret Manager (GCPSM) JSON details added at the correct steps.
+I've also included comments to make each step easier to follow.

+---

 ### Tutorial: External Secret Operator (ESO) with AWS, GCP, and Azure

-This tutorial covers the process of managing secrets in Kubernetes using the External Secret Operator (ESO) with cloud secret management systems like AWS Secrets Manager, Google Cloud Secret Manager (GCSM), and Azure Key Vault.
-Follow the steps to create service accounts, store secrets, configure ESO, and securely access external secrets from these cloud providers.
+This tutorial guides you through the process of managing secrets in Kubernetes using the External Secret Operator (ESO) with cloud secret management systems such as AWS Secrets Manager, Google Cloud Secret Manager (GCPSM), and Azure Key Vault.
+It includes creating service accounts, storing secrets, configuring ESO, and securely accessing external secrets from these providers.

 #### Table of Contents
 1. [Introduction](#introduction)